planetscale/docs/README.md

 - Login to netlify via `netlify login`
 - Git clone this repository (`git clone git@github.com:planetscale/website.git`)
 - Switch to the repository's folder
-- Link your repository to planetscale.com project on netlify via `netlify link`
+- Link your repository to the planetscale.com project on netlify via `netlify link`
 - `yarn install` to install all dependencies
 - `netlify dev` to start a local server
 - Open `http://localhost:8888` to access the local server instance